pierrickmartino/strategybuilder/README.md

 poetry install --sync --no-root --directory apps/workers

 # seed environment variables for local dev
+cp .env.example apps/api/.env
-cp .env.example .env
+cp .env.example apps/workers/.env
 cp .env.example apps/web/.env.local
 ```

 ### Environment configuration

 The repository ships with a `.env.example` file that contains all of the
 environment variables required to run the full stack locally.
-After copying it
+Copy it to
-to `.env` (for the FastAPI gateway and workers) and `apps/web/.env.local` (for
+`apps/api/.env` so the FastAPI gateway picks up the values, `apps/workers/.env`
+for the Celery worker, and `apps/web/.env.local` for the Next.js frontend.
+Then
-the Next.js frontend), replace the placeholder values with credentials that
+replace the placeholder values with credentials that match your local
-match your local infrastructure:
+infrastructure:

 | Variable | Purpose |
 | --- | --- |